-ACL injury occurs when your knee gets twisted or during a hard landing from a jump.
+ACL injury is caused be excess force on the knee.
+It occurs most often when your knee gets twisted or during a hard landing from a jump.
 It can also happen with: Sudden stops or changes in directionSidestepping or pivotingDirect contact

 Symptoms may include: A popping sound at the time of the injuryPain and swelling in the kneeLoss of full range of motionWeakness or instability in the kneeDifficulty walking